-- 3.1 Gedling Borough Council is committed to the public sector equality duty under the Equality Act 2010 ('the Act') and in the exercise of our functions we will have due regard to the need to: eliminate discrimination, harassment and victimisation, advance equality of opportunity and challenge prejudice, in order to advance the achievement of equality and the fostering of good relations between diverse groups in the Borough.
+- 3.1 Gedling Borough Council is committed to the public sector equality duty under the Equality Act 2010 ('the Act') and in the exercise of our functions we will have due regard to the need to: eliminate discrimination, harassment victimisation, and any other unlawful conduct prohibited by the Act, advance equality of opportunity and challenge prejudice, in order to advance the achievement of equality and the fostering of good relations between diverse groups in the Borough.

 - 3.2 Gedling Borough Council is committed to promoting and providing equality and diversity in all our areas of responsibility both as a major employer and key service deliverer.
 We see the diversity of our Borough as a real strength, and we are committed to ensuring that equality and diversity lies at the heart of all our work and decision making across the Council.

 - 3.3 Gedling Borough Council will challenge unfair treatment, prejudice, discrimination, harassment, victimisation and bullying on grounds of the following protected characteristics:

 - Age

 - Disability

-- Gender identity
+- Gender reassignment

 - Marriage and civil partnership

 - Pregnancy and maternity

 - Race

-- Religion or belief

-- Sex

-- Sexual orientation